 JACKSON, Miss.
-(AP) — A Mississippi natural gas processing plant heavily damaged by a June 27 explosion could restart operations before the end of the year.
+(AP) — A Pascagoula natural gas processing plant heavily damaged by a June 27 explosion could restart operations before the end of the year.

-James Teague, CEO of Houston-based Enterprise Products Partners LP, made the comments Thursday to investors during a conference call.
+James Teague, CEO of Houston-based Enterprise Products Partners LP, made the comments Thursday to investors during a conference call after the partnership announced its quarterly financial results.

-The company has set aside $7 million to repair damage at the Pascagoula plant, but Vice President of Investor Relations Randy Burkhalter says that amount might rise.
+The company has initially set aside $7 million to repair damage, but Randy Burkhalter, vice president of investor relations, said that amount might rise.

-The plant extracts liquids from natural gas, sending gas to users and liquids to plants making propane and butane.
+The plant extracts liquids from natural gas, sending the gas to users and the liquids to plants making propane and butane.
 Because the plant isn't running, some oil and gas platforms in the Gulf of Mexico are limiting production.
-Some natural gas is being diverted to other pipelines.
+Some natural gas is being diverted from the Destin Pipeline, which feeds the Pascagoula plant, to other connected pipelines, according to online notices.
+Gas is then piped ashore for processing in Louisiana.
+Shipments have been about 450 million cubic feet per day, below the amount the Destin Pipeline was handling before the explosion.

-The U.S. Chemical Safety Board and the U.S. Occupational Safety and Health Administration are investigating.
+The U.S. Chemical Safety Board and the U.S. Occupational Safety and Health Administration continue to investigate the explosion, which sent flames into the air for hours.
+Neither has issued findings or citations in the case.